An INCB mission visited Honduras from 23 to 27 February 2015. The mission was conducted by Board member

-An INCB mission visited the Kingdom of Bahrain from 7 to 10 December 2014.
-The mission was led by Dr. Sri Suryawati, member of the Board, accompanied by Mr. Nodirjon Ibragimov, the INCB Secretariat.
-The purpose of the mission was to discuss issues related to the country's implementation of the three international drug control conventions, to which it is party.
-This was the first mission of the Board to the Kingdom of Bahrain.
+Prof. Francisco Thoumi, accompanied by Ms. Beate Hammond of the INCB Secretariat.
+The purpose of the mission was to discuss specific issues related to the country's implementation of the three international drug control conventions, to which it is party.
+A technical visit to Honduras was carried out in 2006.

-The issues addressed during the mission focused on efforts of the Government in addressing drug abuse and trafficking, the Government's cooperation with INCB, and measures taken by the Government to control narcotic drugs, psychotropic substances and precursors.
-The mission also discussed the availability of controlled substances for medical needs, policies to reduce illicit demand for drugs and to treat and rehabilitate drug users.
+Deliberations focused on recent developments in drug trafficking and abuse in Honduras, the Government's cooperation with INCB, measures taken by the Government to control narcotic drugs, psychotropic substances and the chemicals needed for their illicit manufacture and policies to reduce the demand for illicit drugs and to treat and rehabilitate drug users.
 The issue of drug-related violence in Honduras was also discussed.

 The findings of the mission will be reviewed by the Board at its forthcoming session in May 2015 and will be reflected in the INCB Annual Report for 2015, which will be published in early 2016.